uscwebservices/safely-php/PRESENTATION.md

 * To put what we're talking about into practice means looking at ALL your PHP code
 * Legacy sites tend to have lots of files (and lots of lines of code)
 * Legacy sites to have code repeated in lots of place (due to the practice of copy and modify)
+* Legacy tend to lack co-herency as things tend to grow organically after a certain point

 ## Some Good News

 * There is a simple approach to finding problems (follow the data)
 * With a little effort you can also avoid the problems
-* You can repeat this process regularly to limit your risk moving forward (it also gets easier as things get pruned, fixed or replaced)
+* You can repeat this process regularly to limit your risk moving forward
+* It also gets easier as things get pruned, fixed or replaced at each iteration

 ## Terminology

 * Inputs
 	* Don't trust them
 	* Confirm they are what you expect (validation)
 * SQL statements
 * Database access methods
 	* e.g. mysql_query()